ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - server_identity_pubkey REQUIRED.
 The public key of server for whom this message is intended.

-- hash_transfer_init_claims REQUIRED: Hash of the Transfer Initialization Claims received in the Transfer Proposal Message.
+- hash_transfer_init_claims REQUIRED: Hash of the Transfer Initialization Claims in the Transfer Proposal message.

 - hash_prev_message REQUIRED.
 The hash of the last message, in this case the Transfer Proposal Receipt message.